TimonLevy/Networking/Network Routing Wiki.md

 This basically means that **a host would drop a packet that is not intended for it**, but a **router** will try to **route ir forward**.

 Since routers are connected to multiple networks at once and must maintain the ability to interact with all of them (to route packets), **they must have an IP + MAC address on all networks they participate in AND must maintain a map of all of those networks.** This map is called a `Routing Table`.
+When a router gets a packet destined to a network it doesn't know how to route to, i.e it doesn't exist in it's routing table, it will drop it, otherwise it will send it to the next node in the chain to the target address.

 ```
 +--------------10.0.55.x/24-------------+              +--------------10.0.44.x/24-------------+                +--10.0.66.x/24--+